kyleneideck/BackgroundMusic/CONTRIBUTING.md

 Firstly, thanks for reading this.
 Pull requests, bug reports, feature requests, etc. are all very welcome (including ones from non-developers).

+For bug reports about `build_and_install.sh`, please include your `build_and_install.log`.
+(It should be written to the same directory as `build_and_install.sh`.)

+For bug reports about Background Music itself, if you feel like being really helpful, you could reproduce your bug with a debug build and include the relevant logs.
+But don't feel obligated to.
+You can build and install a debug build with `./build_and_install.sh -d`.

+BGMDriver and BGMXPCHelper log messages to system.log by default.
+You can read them in Console.app.
+BGMApp's logs go to stdout, except errors or warnings that should be visible to users, which go to syslog.
+To get BGMApp's logs either run it in Xcode or from a terminal (e.g. `$ /Applications/Background\ Music.app/Contents/MacOS/Background\ Music`).

+I'm working on adding logging to release builds and generally making the process easier.

 The code is mostly C++ and Objective-C. But don't worry if you don't know those languages--I don't either.
 Or Core Audio, for that matter.